joshwyatt/free-lesson/README.md

 Given its ubiquity in the web development landscape, its ability to give programmers access to programming on the full application stack, and its relatively easy (at first) learning curve, JavaScript is an excellent choice as a first language for deep study as a prospective web developer.

-## JavaScript Programs and JavaScript Functions
+## A Brief Intro to JavaScript Functions

 Think about a function as a mini program that we can provide information to inform how it runs.
 The use of functions involves 2 main steps, which must happen **in order**: